hazelcast/fraud-detection-onnx/README.md

 export HZ_ONNX=ecsde-LoadB-1NHRSHPTW92BJ-7b72b00b647ecd29.elb.us-east-2.amazonaws.com:5701
 ```

-# Load some transactions into your Kafka Cluster
+# Load some transactions into your Kafka

 Next, You will Hazelcast's CLI, `hz-cli`, to submit a data loading job that will upload 100k "Transactions" into Kafka.
 The transactions are preloaded as CSV files in your `hazelcast-onnx` container.